wittfabian/djangae/docs/fields.md

 ## RelatedSetField

 This is essentially a substitue for `ManyToManyField`, but which works on the non-relational App Engine Datastore.
 It works by storing a list of primary keys of the related objects.
 Think of it as a `SetField` with a layer of manager/query magic on top which allow you to create it much like a `ManyToManyField`.
+[See example usage](fields.md#example-usages).

 ```RelatedSetField(related_model, **kwargs)```